ShekharDewan/Translate_and_separate/README.md

 Original Use Case: ChatGPT conversations (voice and text).

-First step is to export them all - use the following:
+First step is to export them all - use the following if your account doesn't permit it natively (team account is restricted):

 https://github.com/pionxzh/chatgpt-exporter